Great Pacific Garbage Patch

 Research indicates that the patch is rapidly accumulating.
 The patch is believed to have increased "10-fold each decade" since 1945.
 The gyre contains approximately six pounds of plastic for every pound of plankton.
 A similar patch of floating plastic debris is found in the Atlantic Ocean, called the North Atlantic garbage patch.
-This growing patch contributes to other environmental damage to marine ecosystems and species.

 History

-The patch was described in a 1988 paper published by the National Oceanic and Atmospheric Administration (NOAA).
+The patch was predicted in a 1988 paper published by the National Oceanic and Atmospheric Administration (NOAA).
 The description was based on research by several Alaska-based researchers in 1988 who measured neustonic plastic in the North Pacific Ocean.

 Researchers found relatively high concentrations of marine debris accumulating in regions governed by ocean currents.
 Extrapolating from findings in the Sea of Japan, the researchers hypothesized that similar conditions would occur in other parts of the Pacific where prevailing currents were favorable to the creation of relatively stable waters.
 They specifically indicated the North Pacific Gyre.

 Charles J. Moore, returning home through the North Pacific Gyre after competing in the Transpacific Yacht Race in 1997, claimed to have come upon an enormous stretch of floating debris.
 Moore alerted the oceanographer Curtis Ebbesmeyer, who subsequently dubbed the region the "Eastern Garbage Patch" (EGP).
 The area is frequently featured in media reports as an exceptional example of marine pollution.

 The JUNK Raft Project was a 2008 trans-Pacific sailing voyage made to highlight the plastic in the patch, organized by the Algalita Marine Research Foundation.

-In 2009, two project vessels from Project Kaisei/Ocean Voyages Institute; the New Horizon and the Kaisei, embarked on a voyage to research the patch and determine the feasibility of commercial scale collection and recycling.
+In 2009, two project vessels from Project Kaisei/Ocean Voyages Institute, the New Horizon and the Kaisei, embarked on a voyage to research the patch and determine the feasibility of commercial scale collection and recycling.
 The Scripps Institute of Oceanography's 2009 SEAPLEX expedition in part funded by Ocean Voyages Institute/Project Kaisei also researched the patch.
 Researchers were also looking at the impact of plastic on mesopelagic fish, such as lanternfish.

 In 2010, Ocean Voyages Institute conducted a 30-day expedition in the gyre which continued the science from the 2009 expeditions and tested prototype cleanup devices.